Updated February 7, 2023

 Among the gardens, you’ll find a playground and a handful of cafes, while on the beach, there’s three small coves to lay your towel, as well as sun-loungers and parasols for hire.
 With the gardens above, the snow-capped Mount Teide bearing down behind you and the beautiful Atlantic ahead, this pretty beach is a must-visit wherever you’re staying on the island.

-Flanked on one side by the striking rust red Montaña Roja rock, the 1km (0.6-mile) Playa de la Tejita is Tenerife’s largest natural beach and a real beauty of a bay.
+Flanked on one side by the striking rust red Montaña Roja rock, the 1km (0.6 miles) Playa de la Tejita is Tenerife’s largest natural beach and a real beauty of a bay.
 Around a 20-minute drive from Costa Adeje, Playa de la Tejita rarely gets as crowded as Tenerife’s other southern beaches – you’re more likely to be sharing the sand with surfers and a few nudists than a ton of tourists here.

 If you’re into watersports, the wind conditions are reliable, and the kite-surfing mecca of El Médano is just along the coast too.
 There’s also a small beach kiosk and sun-loungers for hire, if you’re looking for a more relaxed day on the sand.